 During soft-start stage before the PGOOD pin is ready, the under-voltage protection is prohibited.
 The over-voltage and current-limit protection functions are enabled.
-If the output capacitor has residue voltage before start-up, both low-side and high-side MOSFETs are in off-state until the internal digital soft-start voltage equals to the V{FB} voltage.
+If the output capacitor has residue voltage before start-up, both low-side and high-side MOSFETs are in off-state until the internal digital soft-start voltage equals to the $\rm V{FB}$ voltage.
 This will ensure that the output voltage starts from its existing voltage level.

-In the event of under-voltage, over-temperature, or shutdown, the chip enables the soft-stop function.
-The soft-stop function discharges the output voltage to the GND.
-The duration of the discharge time is 8ms.
+In the event of under-voltage, over-voltage, over-

+temperature, or shutdown, the chip enables the soft-stop function.
+The soft-stop function discharges the output voltages to the PGND through an internal 20Ω switch.